-What lessons emerge about the main factors to be considered for a GEF-supported intervent of a achieve a transformational impact?
-Consider issues related to the selection, lesign/structuring, and organization of this intervention.
-Which lessons can be drawn about affectiveness of the different mechanisms/transmission channels used for triggering and upporting transformational changes?
-What lessons can we learn about different approache equencing, and complementarities of instruments? the 1.
-Questions for follow-up: Please indicate the areas/questions where additional research, interviews and/or field visits would be lesirable to deepen the understanding of the key enablers and constraints for the achievement of ransformational changes, their attribution to GEF-supported interventions, and validate the emerging onclusions and lessons.
+What lessons emerge about the main factors to be considered for a GEF-supported intervention to achieve transformational impact?
+Consider issues related to the selection, design/structuring, and organization of this intervention.
+What lessons can be learned about the effectiveness of the different mechanisms/transmission channels used for triggering and supporting transformational changes?
+What lessons can we learn about different approaches, sequencing, and complementarities of instruments?

+11. Questions for Follow-Up:

+Please indicate the areas/questions where additional research, interviews, and/or field visits would be desirable to deepen the understanding of the key enablers and constraints for the achievement of transformational changes and their attribution to GEF-supported interventions, and to validate the emerging conclusions and lessons.